 That’s it!
 We’ve rounded up a fun, fantastic group of 5 top ukuleles for kids.

-The Hola!
-Soprano ukulele comes in a variety of bright colors, so kids can pick a favorite.
-Made with durable maple wood, and fitted with a strong nato wood neck, these ukuleles feature walnut bridges and fingerboards.
+Ohana SK-10 Starter Pack Blue Soprano Ukulele comes in a variety of bright colors, so kids can pick a favorite.
+Made with durable Mahogany wood, and fitted with a strong nato wood neck, these ukuleles feature walnut bridges and fingerboards.
 The geared tuners help keep the white nylon strings in tune once they’ve settled in, and the fretboard is marked with fret position indicators at the 5th, 7th, and 10th frets so it’s easier for kids to find their way around as they learn to play ukulele.

 These ukuleles are inexpensive, but they offer a warm, rich island sound.
 They’re offered as part of a kit that includes a colorful neck strap, a handy canvas tote bag, and a few picks.
 As starter ukuleles go, this is one of the best available – in fact, it’s so popular that more than a few adults make this their choice for everyday fun.